Mushroom Coffee: Whats All The Fuss About?

 This recipe by Andrea Beaman uses a mix of dried mushrooms instead of the easy-mode sachets.
 I suggest using her mushroom brew as a base for a supercharged coffee beverage.

-It might seem daunting to get so many different kinds of fungi, but you can find these easily from a health shop or online.
+It might seem daunting to get so many different kinds of fungi, but you can find these easily from a supplement store or online.

 And if you develop a mushroom dependency, using pure dried mushrooms instead of ready-made sachets will prove more economical in the long run!